 There are a whole range of ways to get involved with the horse world, and not all of them require horse experience:

 - Visit one of the British Equestrian Federation's member body websites and check out their volunteering pages to see what might be available to you.
 The larger of the BEF's organisations volunteering pages are detailed below:

-- Get in touch with your local County Sports Partnership who will be able to let you know what is going on in your county.
+- You can also get in touch with your local County Sports Partnership who will be able to let you know what is going on in your county.
 Click HERE for more information.